 All of these Physician’s Formula blushes have fantastic formulas which are easy to work with and shades which will be flattering on many people.
 I’m a bit skeptical of the hair-enhancing angle, but it’s so much better than the Euphoryl Happy Booster marketing that I can’t really complain.

-These products were provided for review, which did not affect my opinion.
+These products were provided for editorial consideration, which did not affect my opinion.
 This post also contains affiliate links – if you decide to click through and support Lab Muffin financially (at no extra cost to you), thank you!
 For more information, see Disclosure Policy.Last updated: August 13, 2018 at 19:27 pm